*To support the site I use affiliate links. As an Amazon Associate I may earn from qualifying purchases.

 Known by its other brand name EXTREMEtenna 80, this is a preferred antenna for cord cutters living outside of urban centers and who are looking to maximize their OTA programming reception.

-In case you want to check out more technical details about this antenna, I’m including the CM-4228HD installation manual.
+In case you want to see additional details about this antenna, I’m including the CM-4228HD installation manual.

 Coaxial cable length (feet)